 There is no magic to digital tools.
 Exceptional learning can happen with or without a [name your device of choice].
 And yet there are numerous excellent reasons for today’s schools to champion modern technology in the classroom even without the rise of distance learning.

-In our recent roundtable discussion on “How Tech-Driven Schools Survive and Thrive,” I talked with two IT leaders who have pushed modern tools in their districts and have found the results to be 100% worth the effort.
+In our roundtable discussion on “How Tech-Driven Schools Survive and Thrive,” I talked with two IT leaders who have pushed modern tools in their districts and have found the results to be 100% worth the effort.
 Here’s why technology is important in education—in their words.

 1. Modern tech empowers students to take ownership of their education.